kirenz/ds-python/_sources/docs/data.md

 - [From Data to Viz](https://www.data-to-viz.com/) leads you to the most appropriate graph for your data.
 ```

-Next, we analyze the training data to understand important predictor characteristics {cite:p}`Kuhn2019`:

 :::{Note}
-We use some lists created in [](section:data:variable-lists) for some of the steps shown below
+We use lists created in [](section:data:variable-lists) for some of the steps shown below
 :::

 ### Numerical data

-- Numerical data: central tendency and distribution:
+For numerical data we take a look at the central tendency and distribution:

 ```Python
 # summary of numerical attributes